Sahal Abdul Samad

-Sahal Abdul Samad (born 1 April 1997) is an Indian professional footballer who plays as a midfielder for Indian Super League club Kerala Blasters and the India national team.
+Sahal Abdul Samad (born 1 April 1997) is an Indian professional footballer who plays as a midfielder for Indian Super League club Mohun Bagan Super Giant and the India national team.

 Club career

 Early life and youth career

 Sahal was born in Al Ain, UAE, to Malayali parents from Kerala, India and completed his 14 years of schooling at New Indian Model School in Al Ain.
 He started to play football at the age of eight.
 In 2010, Sahal joined the Al Ethihad Sports Academy to train in professional football.
 After completing his studies in UAE, he moved to Payyannur in Kannur, Kerala, India, to complete his degree and to play university football.
 A few months after starting his degree, he was spotted by a coach of SN College in Kannur, who persuaded him to switch colleges.
 After good performances at university-level tournaments, he joined the district Under-21 side, and then the Kerala team, to compete in the Santosh Trophy.